 What is the UBERE Program?

 UBERE stands for Ucluelet Business and Employment Retention and Expansion.
-It’s a mouthful, but what it’s focused on is keeping local businesses and employment opportunities in good shape (the Retention part), and helping businesses grow into the future (the Expansion part).
+It focused on keeping local businesses and employment opportunities in good shape (the Retention part), and helping businesses grow into the future (the Expansion part).

-In January, we will begin a series of detailed interviews with local businesses where we aim to learn as much as possible about business challenges, growth opportunities, expansion or contraction plans, operating risks, and much more.
-Then as we start learning about the most important issues, we will be rolling out programs and initiatives to tackle them.
+In January 2018, a series of detailed interviews were conducted with local businesses to learn as much as possible about business challenges, growth opportunities, expansion or contraction plans, operating risks, and much more.
+As we learnt about the most important issues, we began rolling out programs and initiatives to tackle them.

-We’ll also be talking to non-profits and government agencies that are major employers or that provide important services to the community, such as seniors housing.
+We also talked to non-profits and government agencies that are major employers or that provide important services to the community, such as seniors housing.